jsonbruce/zookeeper-operator/docs/DESIGN.md

 The reconciliation strategy for resources is creating if no exist.
 The zookeeper stats will be sync into `.status.servers`, which is a map, the key is server role and value is server state.

-We stop requeue by comparing the actual and number of Pods, the size of `.status.servers` with the desired replicas.
-So we can say the cluster is ready when all servers respond stats successfully.
+We requeue again at regular intervals, which is currently 10 seconds.
+In this way, we can continuously observe the cluster status.

 ### Pros & Cons
 Pros: